California’s Solar Commitment

 I was genuinely disappointed by last week’s oil pipeline announcement from the Canadian government.
 It hurt.
-I felt pretty jaded by the lack of environmental leadership and I was looking online for some good news.
+I felt pretty jaded by the lack of environmental leadership and I was looking around online for some good news.
 Indeed, that’s what our site’s for!
 Sustainably Motivated is dedicated to sharing the positivity around sustainability.
-We sincerely try to share uplifting stories and progress in the effort to live more sustainably.
+We sincerely try to share uplifting stories and progress in the effort to do and be better.

 What helped pull me from my funk was a random tweet online from California’s former Governor, Arnold Schwarzenegger.
 The movie-star Republican is quite active online and abroad, often adding his star power to bring attention to climate change.